microsoft/AgentsClientSDK.iOS/README.md

 This tutorial will help you connect with an agent created and published in Copilot Studio without authentication.
 The SDK connects to agents using Directline protocol, which enables anonymous text based agent interactions through websockets.
-You will need the following:

-1. Bot schema name
-2. Environment Id
-3. environment

 To ensure a smooth and successful integration of the SDK with your application, please make sure your development environment meets the following prerequisites.